 DIY pinch pleats are the easiest way to have the look of pinch pleats without lots of work because there is no sewing involved!

-I made the curtains for my daughter’s room using my own blackout curtain tutorial using pink silk fabric and wanted them to have pinch pleats but I wanted to cheat and make them the easy way.
-Using only curtain rings and clips, I’ve made my own pinch pleats.
+I made these curtains for my daughter’s room using my own blackout curtain tutorial using pink silk fabric.
+I wanted them to have pinch pleats but I also wanted to cheat and make them the easy way.
+Using only curtain rings and clips, I’ve made my own easy pinch pleats.

 This post contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.